2i2c-org/team-compass/services/delivery/index.md

 # Delivery

-In [Sales Operations](sales-operations:index), we describe an broad structure for working with communities:
+In [Sales](#bd:overview), we describe an broad structure for working with communities:

 :::{figure} ../../business-development/images/sales-process.png
 Simplified sales process